Oheneba-Dade/soso-web-technologies/README.md

 1. Oheneba Dade
 2. Omar Basheer
-3. Selom Arcmann-Ackummey (can be contacted to start the VM) Glover-Tay
+3. Selom Arcmann-Ackummey (can be contacted to start the VM)
+4. Senam Glover-Tay